kwbonds/overseer/README.md

   * This forwards each test-result to a [purppura host](https://github.com/skx/purppura/).
 * `webhook-bridge/main.go`
   * Forwards each test-result to a generic URL (e.g. to trigger notifications with [Notify17](https://notify17.net)).

+## Deduplication

+**Disclaimer**: deduplication has been fully developed only for the [webhook](bridges/webhook-bridge/main.go) bridge.

+It is possible to enable the deduplication of alerts by using the `with dedup 5m` rule, or by starting `overseer worker` with the `-dedup=5m` flag.

+What deduplication does is:

+- When an alert gets triggered because of an error:
+  - Calculates a unique hash for the generated alert, based on the input rule.
+  - If the alert has been already generated in the past, closer than the period of time specified (e.g. `5m` for 5 minutes), a new alert will NOT be triggered.
+  - If the alert has been already generated in the past, but enough time has passed (e.g. > 5 min ago), a new alert will be generated, and will carry the `isDedup` flag set to `true`.
+- When a test succeeds, after having failed in the past:
+  - A new alert will be generated, having `error` set to `null` and `recovered` set to `true`.

 ## Metrics